 In recent years, Minnesota has spent about \$30,000 on uniforms on average, and another \$5,000 in alteration expenses.
+With the economic inflation, we expect to spend \$50,000 for uniforms and \$10,000 for alterations.

 When Minnesota makes a uniform order, our vendor requires a minimum order of 400 articles due to the unique color of our uniforms, so we make an order based on need.
 There is not always a need to buy uniforms every year, unless our usage takes us over that threshold of 400.
 We have multiple uniforms requiring multiple accessories, including but not limited to, patches, badges, rank insignia, nametags, neckties, hats, etc. A typical uniform shirt costs and average of \$55, and typical uniform pant costs an average of \$65.
 Minnesota makes several jackets available for different weather conditions and those can cost anywhere from \$80-140.
+Again, with economic inflation, we expect to spend more.